-Sir Hugh Worrell Springer 1913 – 1994 was the 3rd native Governor General of Barbados following Independence in 1966.
-Springer served as Governor General for 6 consecutive years between 1984 and June of 1990.
+Sir Hugh Worrell Springer 1913 – 1994 was the 3rd native Governor-General of Barbados following Independence in 1966.
+Springer served as Governor-General for 6 consecutive years between 1984 and June of 1990.

-Springer studied at the prestigious Harrison College where years later, he was awarded the 1931 Barbados Scholar in Classics.
+Springer studied at the prestigious Harrison College, where years later, he was awarded the 1931 Barbados Scholar in Classics.
 An avid academic, Springer went on to obtain a Bachelor of Arts and a Masters degree from Hertford College in Oxford.
 Upon leaving Oxford, Springer studied law at London’s Inner Temple.
 He was called to the Bar in 1938.

 Springer returned to Barbados shortly after the riots of 1937.
 He set his talents under the leadership of Grantley Adams.
 Together, they helped form the Barbados Progressive League.
 Under the Barbados Progressive League, Springer won a seat in the 1940 General Elections representing St. George.

 A visionary and a driving political force, Springer reorganized the Progressive League into the Barbados Labour Party (BLP) and Barbados Worker’s Union (BWU).
-The BWU was the first organized labour union on the island.
+The BWU was the first organized labor union on the island.

 — Member of the House of Assembly